New British banking venture OakNorth to launch this summer

-OakNorth will join a number of new entrants to the industry, looking to challenge the dominance of Britain's "Big Four" lenders, Royal Bank of Scotland, Lloyds Banking Group , Barclays and HSBC.
+OakNorth will join a number of new entrants to the industry, looking to challenge the dominance of Britain's "Big Four" lenders, Royal Bank of Scotland (RBS.L), Lloyds Banking Group (LLOY.L), Barclays (BARC.L) and HSBC (HSBA.L).

 OakNorth has been founded by Rishi Khosla and Joel Perlman, who set up financial research firm Copal Amba before selling it to Moody's.
 It plans to lend over 1 billion pounds ($1.5 billion) to businesses over the next few years and will differentiate from rivals by offering loans secured against assets not limited to property.